benhur07b/benhur07b.github.io/_posts/2021-05-02-mapping-geography-basketball-field-goals-spatial-analytics-uaap-part-1.md

 **2. Players shoot differently at different locations on the court.** When we say that Player A shoots 50% from the field while Player B shoots 40% from the field, although it seems like we are talking about the same "field" (i.e. the basketball court), we aren't really pertaining to the same "field".
 Player A could be a 50% shooter but only takes shots from the paint while Player B, the lowly 40% shooter, only takes three-pointers.
 In this case, Player B actually scores more efficiently than Player B -- 1.2 points per attempt (PPA) vs 1.0 for Player A. Advanced statistics like PPA, effective Field Goal % (eFG), and True Shooting Percentage (TS%) account for the difference in points scored by 2pt FG, 3pt FG, and free throws but they do not account for the difference in points scored due to where players take shots.
 In general...

 **3. Conventional statistics that measure shooting performance and ability do not incorporate the effects of location thus failing to account for the spatial nature of the sport.** How do we define a good shooter?
-Is it someome who simply makes a high percentage of his shots like a center or power forward who dominates the interior but rarely takes shots outside the paint?
-Is it someome who can make shots that are far from the basket, a three-point specialist perhaps?
+Is it someone who simply makes a high percentage of his shots like a center or power forward who dominates the interior but rarely takes shots outside the paint?
+Is it someone who can make shots that are far from the basket, a three-point specialist perhaps?
 Or is it someone who is a threat to score everywhere on the court even though they may not shoot particularly well overall?
 When answering this question, conventional statistics such as FG%, 3P%, PPA, eFG, and TS% provide a generalized version of a player's shooting or scoring ability but they don't tell us the locations where players shoot and how well they shoot at these locations.
-This is disappointing because, when you think about it, being able to pinpoint where a player or team scores is a powerful tool to have when creating basketball stragegies and game plans.
+This is disappointing because, when you think about it, being able to pinpoint where a player or team scores is a powerful tool to have when creating basketball strategies and game plans.

 **4. The current methods used in the country that try to account for the spatial nature of shooting are limited and arbitrary.** In the Philippine setting, the most common techniques for showing shooting ability on the court are shot charts and shooting zones.
 Shot charts show where field goals are taken and whether they scored or not but provide little analytical information beyond that.
 Shooting zones provide more information but the way the court is divided for analysis is arbitrary.